Vinz2008/clock-py/README.md

 ## Warnings
 The app is supported only in linux in a compiled executable.
-You can use this app just with the python file or compile the code yourself for your platform like with pyinstaller or cx_freeze.
+You can use this app just with the python file on another platform or compile the code yourself for your platform like with pyinstaller or cx_freeze.
 ## Installation

 ### Manually